petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/feature-flags.md

 Some features in Liferay are hidden behind *feature flags*.
 Using feature flags, you have control over new functionality introduced into your Liferay instance.
 New and experimental features can be adopted and validated more effectively with feature flags.

+!!! tip
+    Read [Maintenance Mode and Deprecations in 7.4](../../../system-administration/configuring-liferay/feature-flags.md) to learn more about other feature statuses: maintenance, deprecated, and removed.

 To access and manage feature flags, open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *Instance Settings*.
 Click *Feature Flags* under *Platform*.
 There are three types of feature flags available:

 1. [Beta feature flags](#beta-feature-flags)